 The policy designed with the pure purpose of halting the Civil Rights and anti-Vietnam war movements.
 The direct line could be seen from cannabis culture to those protest movements based on feelings rooted in an experience of oneness and low anxiety – qualities which make populations very difficult to manage.
 That the use of cannabis was prevalent among the leaders of those movements was seized upon as a device which could be leveraged for a political purpose.
 So why did the churches jump on board so readily?

 My observations in British hospitals lead me to ask whether the often repeated associations of Cannabis with mental ill-health result from its use in general or

 - the damage done by drugs used by addicts after they have moved on from Cannabis

-Australian authorities such as Mike Farrell of the University of New South Wales National Drug and Research Centre of Australia assert that the psychotic risks of cannabis use are in fact “very low.“
+- Mike Farrell, Director of the University of New South Wales National Drug and Research Centre of Australia assert that the psychotic risks of cannabis use are in fact “very low.“

 Let’s be clear: nobody is arguing for excessive consumption of cannabis.

 It is simply a statement of fact that cannabis was not illegalized for health reasons.
 How the law has been used in the USA does more than anything else to discredit it.
 Canada has legalized it.
 Canberra, Australia has legalized its possession.
 Now Mexico’s government is considering the legalization of Cannabis (and other drugs) as a way of destroying the criminal trade built on the historically toxic combination of marketability and illegality.